Greg LeMond: Anti-doping stance and controversies

 In 2007, Landis was found guilty of doping and was banned from cycling for two years.
 In 2010, he admitted to having been involved in doping.
-Also in 2010, Landis apologized to LeMond for the events of 2007.
+That same year, Landis apologized to LeMond for the events of 2007.

 On July 23, 2009, LeMond wrote an opinion article in the French newspaper Le Monde where he questioned the validity of Alberto Contador's climb up Verbier in the 2009 Tour de France.
 In the piece, LeMond pointed out that Contador's calculated VO2 max of 99.5 mL/(kg·min) had never been achieved by any athlete.
-Said LeMond: "The burden is then on Alberto Contador to prove he is physically capable of performing this feat without the use of performance-enhancing products."
+LeMond stated, "The burden is then on Alberto Contador to prove he is physically capable of performing this feat without the use of performance-enhancing products."
 Contador tested positive for clenbuterol after winning the 2010 Tour and was later stripped of his title and suspended from cycling for two years.

 LeMond has criticized the UCI and its former president, Pat McQuaid.
 In December 2012, LeMond claimed that a change needed to be made in the leadership for the UCI and stated if called upon he would be willing to take the position himself if necessary to lead cycling out of the mire of doping.
 Said LeMond: "It is now or never to act.
 After the earthquake caused by the Armstrong case another chance will not arise.
 I am willing to invest to make this institution more democratic, transparent and look for the best candidate in the longer term."
 McQuaid rejected LeMond's call for new leadership and was dismissive of LeMond.
-Ultimately McQuaid was defeated in his bid for a third term by British Cycling president Brian Cookson at the September 2013 UCI Congress in Florence, Italy.
-Lemond had supported Cookson in the UCI Presidential battle.
+Ultimately, McQuaid was defeated in his bid for a third term by British Cycling president Brian Cookson at the September 2013 UCI Congress in Florence, Italy.
+LeMond had supported Cookson in the UCI Presidential battle.

+In an interview with Anderson Cooper in October 2013, LeMond was asked if Armstrong perpetrated the greatest fraud in the history of sports.
+LeMond stated:"Absolutely.
+Absolutely.
+The greatest fraud was that -- I mean, I know his physical capability.
+He is a top 30 at best.
+I mean, at best.
+No matter what.
+If he was clean, everybody was clean, he was top 30 at best.
+He is not capable of, not -- capable of the top five."LeMond added, "He manipulated the cancer community.
+I mean, I have family members with cancer.
+Everybody has been affected -- by cancer.
+But it was the manipulation and using that as -- a way to, like, it was like Teflon.
+He used the money, he used the foundation to -- not only cover for him but also destroy people."
+Cooper then asked LeMond what should happen to Armstrong before LeMond said that Armstrong should go to jail, and LeMond said, "This is not a sporting infraction.
+This is criminal."